i Shrink: Be your own best therapist

 When therapy is successful, which factors account for the success?

-A remarkably small number of factors.
-In fact, based on my own research, only nine factors.
+A remarkably small number of factors: only nine factors.
 Nine factors which draw on skills that every fully functioning adult possesses.
 How, why do most adults possess the skills behind those nine common factors?

 They are the skills that we have each developed in a lifetime of mutually nurturing relationships.